mcwg/mcwg.github.io/calc-python-labs/index.md

 #### How to use them
+(Requires a Google account)

-*  Just follow the link and open one of the labs and then press the `open in colab` button at the top.
+*  Open one of the labs and press the `open in colab` button at the top.
+*  Once in Colab, you will be able to run all the code and save your own copy (using the file menu).
-*  Students can save their own copy (once in colab) to be able to save their work.
+*  Students should save their own copy (once in colab) to be able to save their work and share it with their instructor.